Dealing with dangerous situations and stress is part of the work of firefighters.

-The aim of the training is to improve the team processes in emergency operations with regard to non-technical skills such as communication, coordination, decision making and leadership behaviour, for more safety and less stress in operations.
-These are conducted in a practice-oriented manner using typical case studies and trained in practical exercises.
+The objective of the proposed research project was to develop, implement, and evaluate a professional team training concept specifically designed for fire protection.
+The goal of the training is to improve team processes in emergency response teams in terms of non-technical skills such as communication, coordination, decision-making, and leadership, for greater safety and less stress in the field.
+These are taught in a practical manner using typical fire department case studies and trained in practical training missions.

 -cross sectoral-Type of hazard: